sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ***Burning Hands* (evo):** Shoot forth a sheet of flames from your hands, damaging creatures in a cone.

-***Calculated Retribution* (abj):** Surround yourself with a dampening magical field and collect the energy of your foesí attacks to use against them.
+***Calculated Retribution* (abj):** Surround yourself with a dampening magical field and collect the energy of your foes√≠ attacks to use against them.

 ***Comprehend Languages* (div):** Use magic to better interpret languages you do not understand.